How to Make Fake Blood for Halloween

-Going that extra mile and adding fake blood to your Halloween costume will easily up the gore factor.
-While it's easy to buy fake blood, it's cheaper and more fun to whip it up in your kitchen laboratory with ingredients you have in your pantry.
+It's cheaper and more fun to whip up some fake blood in your kitchen laboratory with ingredients you have in your pantry.

 Fake Blood for Skin

-Fake blood that comes in contact with your skin or mouth needs to edible.
+Fake blood is a great addition for creative, scary Halloween creations, but any of it that comes in contact with your skin or mouth needs to nontoxic and safe.
 Also, this type of blood needs to be slightly runny.
 After all, fresh blood is the best for dripping and splattering!
 Assemble these ingredients:

 - 3/4 cup corn syrup;